FusionAuth/fusionauth-site/site/_posts/2020-09-07-customer-story-scott-plunkett.md

 **Scott:** Right now we run FusionAuth on a Debian machine as an rpm package behind an ELB, but Kubernetes is in the works.

-> "Having the flexibility to start with self-hosting and later to go to cloud when we're tired of managing the servers is the greatest part."
+> "Having the flexibility to start with self-hosting and later to go to FusionAuth cloud when we're tired of managing the servers is the greatest part."

 **Dan:** Any general feedback/areas to improve?